hundredrabbits/Ronin/README.txt

 Example

-; clear screen
 (clear)

-; draw red square
 (stroke
   (rect 30 30 100 100) "red" 2)

-; download result
 (export)

 Helpers

 Ronin helpers are keywords that facilitates adding coordinates from the canvas into your script.
-The currently supported helpers are `$rect`, `$pos`, `$circle`, `$line`, `$drag` and `$view`.
+The currently supported helpers are $rect, $pos, $line, $circle & $arc.
 Holding right-click while using a $helper will run the script as the mouse is injecting coordinates into the script.
 Paste the following script, and trace a shape in the canvas:

-; draw a red circle
 (fill $circle "red")

+Additional helpers are also available to change parts of a shape, these are as follow: $x, $y, $xy, $wh, $a & $r.
+Paste the following script, and change the position and radius of a circle:

+(clear)
+(fill
+  (circle $xy $r) "red")

+Extra helpers are available for various transformations, these are as follow: $drag, $view, $poly, $move & $rotate.
+Paste the following script, and draw the vertices of a line, press escape to stop:

+(clear)
+(stroke
+  $poly "red")

 Import/Export